ali-I-salhab/front-journy/readme.md

 browser read the html document comming from the erver it construct what we call dom(document object model) http://127.0.0.1 this computer:5500 the bort /index.html

+the div element is block level element block level element always start in new line and take all available space

+div = block level element always start in new line and take all available space span = in line element